Passport processing times

 How to apply

-guidance notes carefully and follow the instructions before completing your passport application.
+applying for a passport guidance notes carefully and follow the instructions before completing your passport application.

 Marriage or civil partnership and changing your name